-American Civil War Life: Union Infantryman - Life On Campaign XIII
+American Civil War Life: Union Infantryman - Life on Campaign 13

 Just Before The Battle, Mother